 Not just some of the time — all of the time.

-On top of this, Robinhood doesn’t have an account minimum.
+On top of this, they don’t have an account minimum.
 If you want to get started trading, there’s no reason to wait.
 However, unlike Motif, Robinhood doesn’t offer fractional shares, so you’ll need to have enough disposable income to buy at least one share of stock or ETF.

 Robinhood has a great mobile app team.
 It’s so good there’s no reason for you to ever hop on a PC.
-It takes five minutes to setup, and only an hour for them activate your account.
+It takes five minutes to set up and only an hour for them to activate your account.
 Seem long?
 By industry standards, it is pretty darn fast.
 (Keep in mind this is a trading account, not a twitter account you’re setting up.)